i2group/analyze/documentation/developer_essentials_example_ui.md

     Note: If you remove custom components after you deployed them, you must also delete the recompiled XAP file from the `fragments\write` directory, and then redo the next three steps.

-6. In Eclipse, ensure that both read and write servers are stopped.
+6. In Eclipse, ensure that the read and write servers are stopped.
 In the **Servers** tab, stop the read server, followed by the write server.
 7. At the command prompt, run the following command to redeploy the write server:

     ``` {.pre .codeblock}